Using the FiftyOne App¶

 data populated, you can

-tab to visualize a scatterplot of the location data:
+open the Map panel to visualize and interactively explore a scatterplot of the

 1 2 3 4 5 6 | import fiftyone as fo import fiftyone.zoo as foz dataset = foz.load_zoo_dataset("quickstart-geo") session = fo.launch_app(dataset) |